 My little terror runs through the house destroying whatever comes in his path, getting him to sit down and focus for more than 20 minutes and on anything besides PAW Patrol is a challenge.
 My daughter was never like this; she loved doing her lessons; they were always fun and exciting to her.
-As we know, no two children are the same and when it comes to preschoolers, why would it be any different!
+As we know, no two children are the same, and when it comes to preschoolers, why would it be any different!

 I found myself on new terrain.
 My daughter is well into her elementary school years, for the most part, she loves doing school.
 My son, on the other hand, has always been different.
 It isn’t that he doesn’t like to learn, he just gets excited by different things and different approaches.
-I needed to find a way to excite my preschooler when it came homeschool.
+I needed to find a way to excite my preschooler when it came to homeschool.
 How was I going to find a path with him, without losing everything I already thought I mastered?

 Getting your preschooler interested in homeschool isn’t difficult, it comes down to some fundamental principles which we tend to forget.
 They can even be applied past preschool age as well, whenever your child is in a rut and losing their love for learning.

-- keep it short and simple
+- Keep it short and simple

-- follow their lead
+- Follow their lead

-- follow their interest
+- Follow their interest

-- be flexible
+- Be flexible

 Following their lead doesn’t mean handing over all the control.
 You can still have a schedule or a routine, but you may want to follow their urges to make it all easier for you in the long run.
 If your child wakes up and wants to read, then follow their lead and read!
-If they want to color after lunch, get out the crayons and color with them, get out some plain paper and teach them about the different colors and what would happen if you mix two colors together, or try out writing the alphabet.
+If they want to color after lunch, get out the crayons and color with them.
+Get out some plain paper and teach them about the different colors and what would happen if you mix two colors together, or try out writing the alphabet.

 This is where we go a little unschooled.
 It is hard to get your children interested in things that don’t feel fun for them.
 Find their passion or obsession and use it to their advantage.
 If your preschooler is obsessed with dinosaurs, I mean who isn’t?
 Use their obsession to excite them in school.
-Have them practice the letter D for dinosaur, and then go into certain dinosaurs.
+Have them practice the letter D for dinosaurs, and then go into certain dinosaurs.
 Read books about them, color sheets, cut them out, add them up, etc.